Building Commission NSW and SIRA

 • specialist work (i.e. electrical wiring, plumbing, gasfitting or air conditioning / refrigeration), including in non-residential buildings.

-Learn more at NSW Fair Trading.
+Learn more at Building Commission NSW.